rasmus-kirk/halo/documents/thesis/05-arith/02-build.md

 ## Build

-The build function describes the construction of an "abstract circuit" from a program $f$.
+The build function describes the construction of an abstract circuit from a program $f$.
 Naively it can be thought of as a directed acyclic graph where gadgets are vertices and wires are edges, modelling the structure of the circuit without its concrete values.

 \begin{definition}[UUID]
 The set of unique identifiers for wires.